Audition Process

 The Piano Proficiency Test is not an entrance requirement, although applicants may choose to play it as part of their audition if they like.

 The Piano Proficiency Test assesses students' basic keyboard skills.
 It is administered in September and February of each year.
-Successful completion of the test is a prerequisite to required second-year core program courses, including Music 2107, 2117, and 2401.
-If you are not already a good pianist, you should plan to take private piano lessons in advance of playing the Piano Proficiency Test.
+Successful completion of the test is a prerequisite for several required second-year Music program courses.

 Students whose principal applied study is piano or organ are exempt from playing the Piano Proficiency Test.